Captain N: The Game Master: Featured video games

 Despite featuring various video games, the Super Mario games were absent, despite being mentioned.
 This is likely due to The Super Mario Bros.
-Super Show, which aired around the same time and featured the characters/world of the Mario games.
+Super Show, which aired around the same time and featured the characters and world of the Mario games.

 Development

 The character of Captain N first appeared in Nintendo Power magazine, created by Nintendo staff member and magazine editor Randy Studdard.
 The original concept involved Captain N, originally known as Captain Nintendo, a Nintendo employee who had the power to temporarily bring characters and items from Nintendo games to life.
 He fought against Mother Brain, a piece of programming from a Nintendo game pack that went rogue.

 Captain N was never called Captain Nintendo due to legal concerns from the Children's Television Act of 1990, which called for bans on program-length commercials.
 The show was originally known as Captain Nintendo: The Game Master.

 Though the show had an open-ended ending, as Mother Brain is defeated but Captain N vows to stop her when she returns, Nintendo of America decided to follow Studdard's ideas and create a cartoon series, opting to neither credit nor compensate its creator.
 DIC Entertainment was shopped as the animation studio, and changed various aspects of the original idea while keeping the main premise of the Captain opposing Mother Brain as he interacted with various video game characters.

 Captain Nintendo appeared in a prerecorded Nintendo Universe tip line series by Nintendo that was updated weekly.
 Along with his computer companion Emerald, he offered tips on Nintendo Game Paks and upcoming game announcements.

 In the early stages of development, the character of Paperboy from the game of the same name was intended to be the protagonist, and the series was initially going to be titled Buddy Boy.